golang/proposal/design/18130-type-alias.md

  - func(T1) and func(T2)
  - interface{ M() T1 } and interface{ M() T2 }

-Because T1 and T2 are identical types, a T2 stored in an interface value x does match a type assertion x.(T1) and does match a type switch case T1; similarly a T1 does match x.(T2) and case T2.
+Because T1 and T2 are identical types, a T2 stored in an interface value x does match a type assertion `x.(T1)` and does match a type switch `case T1`; similarly a T1 does match `x.(T2)` and `case T2`.

 Because T1 and T2 are identical types, it is not valid to list both as different cases in a type switch, just as it is not valid to list T1 twice or T2 twice.
 (The spec already says, “[The types listed in the cases of a type switch must all be different.](https://golang.org/ref/spec#Type_switches)”)

 Since T1 is just another way to write T2, it does not have its own set of method declarations.
 Instead, T1’s method set is the same as T2’s.
 At least for the initial trial, there is no restriction against method declarations using T1 as a receiver type, provided using T2 in the same declaration would be valid.
+Note that if T1 is an alias for a type T2 defined in an imported package, method declarations using T1 as a receiver type are invalid, just as method declarations using T2 as a receiver type are invalid.

 ### Type cycles